scottskinn/2N-Knives/README.md

 ## Usage

-Provide examples or instructions on how to use your project.
-Include code snippets or screenshots if applicable.
-You can also provide a link to a live demo or a deployed version of your project.
+Take a look around and if you see anything you like, click on the inquire button and it will send me the basic info on the knife.
+If you would like to make any changes please provide it in the email or I can make you a custom one with the materials you like!

 ## Technologies Used

 Im using the basic tech stacks to start this web page.
-I would like to take this futher once I feel it is necessary for success.
+I would like to take this further once I feel it is necessary for success.

 - HTML
 - CSS